NotAryanRamani/nlp-sentiment-analysis/README.md

 - **December 4, 2023** : Implemented Modular coding to develop LogisticRegression model and Multinomial Naive Bayes

 - **December 5, 2023** : Developed Prediction Pipeline and Flask App

+- **January 4, 2024** : Developed API and hosted on Heroku using Docker and Github actions

 ---